Best mens golf wedges

 Lob wedge – 60-degree loft

 Best sand wedge – Callaway Mac Daddy PM Grind

-We can start with my favourite wedge – the sand wedge.
-It’s becoming increasingly trendy to just use a standard wedge out of the bunker especially with a clean lie but for me the sand wedge is an essential in the bag.
+We can start with my favorite wedge – the sand wedge.
+It’s becoming increasingly trendy to just use a standard wedge out of the bunker especially with a clean lie but for me, the sand wedge is essential in the bag.
 Picking the right club can improve your bunker shots and shave precious shots off your round.
 Being in the bunker will be dreaded no more!

 What a club!

-The club is designed to be a versatile wedge that can be used out of the bunker or any where around the green in your short game.
+The club is designed to be a versatile wedge that can be used out of the bunker or anywhere around the green in your short game.
 The bounce on the wedge makes it perfect for shots from the sand trap.
-As well as being, in our opinion, the best wedge for bunker shots its versatility means its a club that will get use all around the course – the perfect addition to any bag.
+As well as being, in our opinion, the best wedge for bunker shots its versatility means its a club that will get used all around the course – the perfect addition to any bag.

 Callaway and Mickelson took the older wedge and set about a process off making it a versatile wedge that you can be aggressive with on the course.
-The weight has been move higher which allows you to use this club even in think rough and still play a decent shot.
+The weight has been moved higher which allows you to use this club even in think rough and still play a decent shot.
 We’re really impressed with this club and reviewers on the Callaway site seem to be too.
-Users are saying its the best wedge they’ve ever owned and its a “get out of jail free” club, plus one users say even if you miss hit it slightly you’ll still get some spin due to the extended grooves.
+Users are saying it is the best wedge they’ve ever owned and its a “get out of jail free” club, plus one user says even if you miss hit it slightly you’ll still get some spin due to the extended grooves.

 You can get this awesome wedge from Amazon below where ever in the world you play golf!
-If you’re looking for different options you can change between the matte black and the chrome and the 60 degree or 54 degree loft to get the right one for you – or you could always carry both like the main man Phil Mickelson does.
+If you’re looking for different options you can change between the matte black and the chrome and the 60 degrees or 54-degree loft to get the right one for you – or you could always carry both like the main man Phil Mickelson does.